ioccc-src/winner/faq.md

 ### <a name="faq5_3"></a><a name="report_web_problem"></a>FAQ 5.3: How may I report an IOCCC web site problem?

-If you discover a problem with the IOCCC web site that is related to a particular IOCCC winner, please see [FAQ 5.1](#faq5_1) for information about reporting a bug in an IOCCC winner, and see [FAQ 5.2](#faq5_2) for information on how to submit a fix to an IOCCC winner.
+If you discover a problem with the IOCCC web site that is related to a particular IOCCC entry, please see [FAQ 5.1](#faq5_1) for information about reporting a bug in an IOCCC entry, and see [FAQ 5.2](#faq5_2) for information on how to submit a fix to an IOCCC entry.

-If you discover a problem with the IOCCC web site (such as a broken link, which may or may not be specific to a particular IOCCC winner) that is **not related to a particular IOCCC winner**, the best way you can help is to submit a fix to the IOCCC web site.
+If you discover a problem with the IOCCC web site (such as a broken link, which may or may not be specific to a particular IOCCC entry) that is **not related to a particular IOCCC entry**, the best way you can help is to submit a fix to the IOCCC web site.
 See [FAQ 5.4](#faq5_4) for information on submitting fixes to the IOCCC web site.